The Co-op Difference

 The Canadian co-operative movement was founded by Alphonse Desjardins.
-He created the first banking co-operative, Caisse Populaire, in Levis, Quebec in 1900.
-Today the network of caisses populaires is the largest financial business in Quebec.
+He created the first banking co-operative, the Caisse Populaire, in Levis, Quebec in 1900.
+Today the network of caisses populaires is the largest business in the financial industry in Quebec.

-In the 1930s the Antigonish movement in Nova Scotia thrived as people came together to discuss their oppression by mining and steel companies that often owned both their housing and their food stores.
-From those beginnings, co-operatives were founded to successfully challenge these companies and bring dignity and control to the dependent communities.
+In the 1930s the Antigonish movement in Nova Scotia thrived as people came together to discuss the oppression by mining and steel companies that often owned worker's housing and food stores.
+Co-operatives were founded to successfully challenge these companies and bring dignity and control to the dependent communities.

 The National Housing Act was amended in 1973 to make housing co-operatives eligible to receive public funding and over 2,000 housing co-ops were built across the country over the next 30 years.

 Insurance co-operatives have a long history that began with hail insurance to protect crop investment.
-Today co-operative companies provide a complete range of insurance products.
+Today co-operative businesses provide a complete range of insurance products.

 Retail co-operatives have been particularly successful in the Atlantic and Prairie provinces.
 Their roots are in small communities that could not access affordable food.
 Today they have grown to the extent that one retail co-op in western Canada owns an oil refinery.
 Nationally, Mountain Equipment Co-op is approaching 4 million members.